Russia ally Belarus tells Ukraine to cut diplomatic staff | Law-Order

 Russia ally Belarus tells Ukraine to cut diplomatic staff

-Close Russia ally Belarus has told Ukraine to cut its diplomatic presence in the country citing unfriendly actions and meddling in its internal affairs, the Belarusian foreign ministry said on Wednesday.
-Russia has used Belarusian territory as a staging post for its attack on Ukraine and the Ukrainian president's office on Sunday warned it saw a high risk of an attack on western Ukraine's Volyn region being launched from Belarus.
+The Belarusian foreign ministry said in a statement that an unspecified number of Ukrainian diplomats would have to leave within 72 hours and the Ukrainian consulate in the city of Brest would be closed due to a lack of staff.
+"We consider such actions of Belarus as another unprovoked unfriendly step," said Ukraine's foreign ministry spokesperson Oleg Nikolenko.

-Close Russia ally Belarus has told Ukraine to cut its diplomatic presence in the country citing unfriendly actions and meddling in its internal affairs, the Belarusian foreign ministry said on Wednesday.
+Close Russia ally Belarus on Wednesday told Ukraine to cut its diplomatic presence in the country citing unfriendly actions and meddling in its internal affairs, drawing Kyiv's condemnation and promise of a "proper" response.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)